Social networks fail to corral Trump’s misinformation about US vote count

 Facebook put labels underneath several of the president’s false posts to note that “final results may be different from the initial vote counts,” but did not restrict interactions with the posts.
 Each was shared tens of thousands of times.

-YouTube, the video service of Google parent Alphabet Inc GOOGL.O, likewise placed “results may not be final” labels below videos containing unsubstantiated claims without identifying the content as false or restricting comments.
+YouTube, the video service of Google parent Alphabet Inc, likewise placed “results may not be final” labels below videos containing unsubstantiated claims without identifying the content as false or restricting comments.

 Even if the disclaimers are curbing the spread of misinformation on their platforms, they have not stopped other media from amplifying Trump’s comments or his claims from hopping from one platform to another.